siddkalekar05/siddkalekar05/README.md

 ---

 ## 🎯 Career Objective
-To secure a software development internship and gain real-world industry experience.
+To secure a **Software Development Internship** where I can apply my Java and problem-solving skills, learn from industry professionals, and grow as a developer.

 ---